hubertlouie/crypto-price/README.md

-This is an app to view top 100 crypto price
+This is an website to view top 100 crypto price

+Build with react